drduh/macOS-Security-and-Privacy-Guide/README.md

 Set a [strong password](https://www.eff.org/dice) without a hint.

-Avoid using personally-identifiable names: related system attributes (such as *John Appleseed's MacBook*) appear on networks.
+Avoid personally identifiable names: the computer name (such as "John Appleseed's MacBook") is broadcast over local networks and visible to other devices.

 The system name can be configured in **System Settings > About** or with the following commands: